Cleaning Stone, Marble, Travertine, & Terracotta Tiles

 Commercial Stone Cleaning

-For reclaimed stone or any situations where stone, marble, traverstine, or terracotta tiles have been covered in heavy grime, you will need more than just a simple wipe down.
+For reclaimed stone or any situations where stone, marble, travertine, or terracotta tiles have been covered in heavy grime, you will need more than just a simple wipe down.
 You need a stone cleaner and degreaser.
-Sure, you could go out and purchase heavy-duty cleaning products, but be aware they’re not cheap and there is always some risk for those who don’t have any experience with commercial-grade cleaning jobs.
-If you want to hire a professional like http://www.eco-steamclean.co.uk/hard-floor-cleaning-liverpool/ , then you’ll save yourself a lot of time and hassle while you’re at it.
+Sure, you could go out and purchase heavy-duty cleaning products, but be aware they’re not cheap and there is always a risk for those who don’t have any experience with commercial-grade cleaning jobs.
+If you want to hire a professional hard floor cleaning company, then you’ll save yourself a lot of time and hassle while you’re at it.

 If you insist on trying to cut through heavy dirt, then you will need to follow the instructions carefully on both the tile manufacturer’s guide and the cleaning solution that you purchase.
 Again, you’re aiming for highly-concentrated cleaners with a neutral pH level.
 You will also be avoiding any abrasive scraping or scrubbing, only use soft bristle scrubbers and repeated mopping until you finally get it all removed.